gtema/openstack/doc/src/osc.md

 * `--hw-video-model <HW_VIDEO_MODEL>` — The video image driver used
 * `--hw-video-ram <HW_VIDEO_RAM>` — Maximum RAM for the video image
 * `--hw-vif-model <HW_VIF_MODEL>` — Specifies the model of virtual network interface device to use
-* `--is-hw-vif-multiqueue-enabled <IS_HW_VIF_MULTIQUEUE_ENABLED>` — If true, this enables the virtio-net multiqueue feature.
-In this case, the driver sets the number of queues equal to the number of guest vCPUs.
-This makes the network performance scale across a number of vCPUs

-  Possible values: `true`, `false`

 * `--hw-watchdog-action <HW_WATCHDOG_ACTION>` — Enables a virtual hardware watchdog device that carries out the specified action if the server hangs
 * `--hypervisor-type <HYPERVISOR_TYPE>` — The hypervisor type.
 Note that qemu is used for both QEMU and KVM hypervisor types
 * `--needs-config-drive <NEEDS_CONFIG_DRIVE>` — Specifies whether the image needs a config drive. `mandatory` or `optional` (default if property is not used)